TawfikYasser/TawfikYasser/README.md

 ###### About

-- I’m currently learning programming, mathematics, software engineering concepts, databases, and and other things.
+- I’m currently learning programming, mathematics, software engineering concepts, databases, logic design, and and other things.
 - I’m also learning android development, already i’m developed several apps, as a freelancing jobs, and for practicing.
 - I’m always solving a problems, read programming books, as an another side to the faculty, also participation in student activities, and more.
 - My main focus is on databases and how to use it in the process of software engieering, and the relation between using a good algorithms to optimize the project.